MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Security baseline

-In some cases you may want to place some stronger restrictions on your devices.
+In some cases, you may want to place some stronger restrictions on your devices.
 Whatever your need for security, we've written out two security baselines that you can use to add an extra layer of security to your device fleet.

 Select this link to read the [security baselines](security-baseline.md).

 ### Configure NTP client for W32 Time service

 You may want to configure a different time server for your device fleet.
 With this update, IT admins can now configure certain aspects of NTP client with following policies.
-In the Settings app, the Time/Language page shows the time server after a time sync has occurred.
-E.g. `time.windows.com` or another if another value is configured via MDM policy.
+In the Settings app, the Time/Language page shows the time server after a time sync has occurred, for example, `time.windows.com` or another if another value is configured via MDM policy.

 > [!NOTE]
 > Reboot is required for these policies to take effect.